gpadolina/DeepLearning-notes/DeepLearning/Fundamentals of Machine Learning.md

 refers to the process of adjusting a model to get the best performance possible on the training data (the *learning* in *machine learning*), whereas *generalization* refers to how well the trained model performs on data it has never seen before.
 The goal of the game is to get good generalization, but you don't control generalization;
 you can only adjust the model based on its training data.

+At the beginning of training, optimization and generalization are correlated: the lower the loss on training data, the lower the loss on test data.
+While this is happening, your model is said to be *underfit.* But after a certain number of iterations on the training data, generalization stops improving, and validation metrics stall and then begin to degrade: the model is starting to overfit.